-Usually, the section of the bowel that has no nerve cells is in the lower part of the colon (Pictures 1, 2 and 3).
-This section gets very narrow, and the bowel above it becomes enlarged.
-This is because stool (bowel movements) cannot pass through the narrow area.
-In a person with HD, the healthy muscles of the intestine push the stool until it reaches the part without the nerve cells.
+Usually, the part of the bowel that has no nerve cells is in the lower part of the colon (Pictures 1, 2 and 3).
+This section gets very narrow, and the bowel above it gets larger.
+This is because stool (bowel movements) and gas cannot pass through the narrow area.
+In a person with HD, the healthy muscles of the bowel push the stool and gas until it reaches the part with no nerve cells.
 At this point, the stool stops moving.
 New stool then begins to build up behind it.
-Stool can fill up the large intestine and cause serious problems like infection, bursting of the colon and even death.
+Stool can fill up the large intestine and cause serious problems like infection, a burst colon and even death.

 The symptoms of HD depend on the person’s age:

 Several tests* may be done to see if a child has this disease.
 (See page 3 for a list of Helping Hands.)

 Rectal exam - The doctor examines the rectum with a gloved finger.

 Contrast enema* - Contrast material is put into the rectum through a small tube.
 Then an X-ray is taken.
 The contrast shows up on X-rays.
 It allows the doctor to see the outline of the bowel.

 Anal manometry* - (Ay nul mah NAH meh tree) A small tube with a balloon on the end is inserted into the rectum.
 The balloon is inflated with air.
 This allows the doctor to see if the nerves and muscles of the colon are working right.

 Rectal biopsy* - A small tube is inserted into the rectum.
 A very small piece of the lining of the bowel is taken out through the tube.
 This small piece of bowel is studied under a microscope in the lab to see if there are nerve cells.